zlalvani/relgen/README.md

 }
 ```

 See the [JSON schema](https://github.com/zlalvani/relgen/blob/main/relgen-config-schema.json) for all config options.
+You can view an example configuration for this project [here](https://github.com/zlalvani/relgen/blob/main/apps/relgen/examples/.relgen.json).

 ## Github Action